+'A China Experience' is a comfortable tour.
+Although this is the easiest grading of tour Wendy Wu Tours offers, it still requires a reasonable level of fitness.
+Accessible to most people with an average level of fitness and average mobility.
+Tours may involve sightseeing on foot, some climbing of stairs and getting on and off boats.

-A China Experience is a Comfortable Paced tour; this has been defined in our brochure as the easiest pace of tour which Wendy Wu Tours offers.
-Anyone with a reasonable level of fitness should be able to complete this itinerary.
-Our National Escort/Local Guides always endeavour to provide the highest level of service and assistance, but they cannot be expected to cater for customers who are unfit to complete the itinerary.
+Our National Escort/Local Guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.